-The third draft memorandum advised the FBI that the Immigration Court had set bond for a detainee and that, if the detainee posted the bond, the INS would be required to release him immediately.
+The third draft memorandum advised the FBI that the Immigration Court had set bond for a detainee and that, if the detainee posted the bond, the INS would be the revised policy, as written, failed to address their concerns.
+However, INS officials told the OIG they believed the decision had been made, and the attorneys worked within the confines of the policy that they understood Levey approved.

+required to release him immediately.
 It noted that the detainee "may be of interest" to the FBI, but that the extent of the FBI's interest was unknown.
 The memorandum requested information from the FBI to support an attempt to reopen the bond proceeding.